kapresoft/wow-addon-actionbar-plus/README.md

 ## Donations

-As a software engineer I love working on this project and devote quite a bit of quality time producing this product.
-If you like this World of Warcraft add-on please donate via [Paypal&trade;](https://www.curseforge.com/wow/addons/actionbarplus) or the Bitcoin Address below.
-You are appreciated!
-Thanks in advance.
+As a software engineer, I am passionate about this project and have dedicated a significant amount of time and effort to creating a high-quality product.
+If you enjoy using this World of Warcraft add-on, please consider supporting me through a donation via [Paypal&trade;](https://www.curseforge.com/wow/addons/actionbarplus) or the Bitcoin Address provided below.
+Your support is greatly appreciated.
+Thank you in advance for your generosity.

 **Bitcoin Address**